MyVil

 in the ionosphere, radiated from nearby or distant lightning," Toop notes.)

-One Weatherbird's ambushed by street sounds, but they're countered by
+One weatherbird's ambushed by street sounds, but they're countered by

 visionary description; violence gets safely aestheticized.
 The artist as museum